bowen0701/alg-ds-python/README.md

 # Algorithms & Data Structures

-This repo is to collect my practices for **algorithms and data structures**, including study notes and implementations using Python.
+This repo is to collect my practices for **algorithms and data structures**, including **study notes and implementations using Python**.
 Now I mainly focus on

 - Brad Millar and David Ranum's great book: [Problem Solving with Algorithms and Data Structures Using Python, 2ed](http://interactivepython.org/runestone/static/pythonds/index.html).